-The Calhoun County Alternative Program, located at Calhoun City High School.
+The Calhoun County Alternative Program, located at Calhoun City High School, serves students age thirteen and older (or if Alternative Committee feels that the Alternative School setting would be appropriate for a student younger than thirteen years of age).
+Normally, younger students will be served in school-based In-school Suspension Programs.
 Assignment to the alternative program is made by a screening committee or an IEP committee based on the student's needs.
 Students who come from other districts and have been assigned to Alternative School there will automatically be placed in Alternative School when they are admitted to Calhoun County Schools.
 Students are transported to and from their home schools.
 In extenuating circumstances, schools may require parents to transport students to and from alternative school.
 The usual assigned period of stay at the alternative program is four weeks.
 The Alternative School Committee may assign students a longer period of stay due to more serious offenses.
 In addition, students may stay longer if they have failed to demonstrate good behavior and work habits.
 Students returning to the regular program will have a behavior contract, which allows immediate reassignment to the alternative program if they fail to maintain good behavior.
 Further information is available on request.
 Students assigned to the Alternative School and miss 5 or more unexcused absences may be referred to the Discipline Committee for an expulsion hearing.